Europe and Central Asia

 The Europe and Central Asia region is one of great diversity, a characteristic reflected at many different levels, not least with regard to human rights protection.

 While certain countries in the region ensure a high level of protection, including from acts of torture and ill-treatment, it is deplorable that in certain states such abuses are commonplace, in some instances, systematic.
 Many states could therefore still do much more to put an end to the practices of torture and other forms of ill-treatment.

-Engagement with three main regional inter-governmental organizations, the Council of Europe, European Union and Organization for Security and Co-operation in Europe is also an essential part of the APT’s torture prevention strategy in Europe and Central Asia.
+Engagement with the three main regional inter-governmental organisations, the Council of Europe, European Union and Organization for Security and Co-operation in Europe is also an essential part of our torture prevention strategy in Europe and Central Asia.